albertoSoto/streaming-magnolia/README.md

 Contest 4: "Próxima funcionalidad estrella de Magnolia" or next incoming Magnolia functionality

-> It's Magnolia low level project integrating Spring MVC 5 as a filter chain into the Magnolia context, allowing streaming DAM Assets with header-range control, splitting files in 5Mb chunks (by default), generating a professional environment for video streaming.
+> It's a Magnolia low level project integrating Spring MVC 5 as a filter chain into the Magnolia context, allowing streaming DAM Assets with header-range control, splitting files in 5Mb chunks (by default), generating a professional environment for video streaming.

 Note: Uncomment Web flux dependency in magnolia module pom to activate Spring WebFlux with MVC.